adam-lafontaine/CMS/blog/posts/2022/[008][Basic GUI].md

 }
 ```

-Add a global Image object and some constants we'll be using in our example.
+Add a global Image object and some constants that we'll be using in our example.
 Make sure to free the image memory when the application is finished.

 ```cpp
 static Image g_image;